 The kidneys are the vital organ responsible for producing urine, and they also act as a sort of filtration system, removing harmful contaminants from the bloodstream.

 When the kidneys fail, the body loses these functions and the dogs health drops considerably.

-With a type of Kidney Dog Disease known as renal failure, the presence of failing kidneys will usually cause the animal to produce dilute urine, and their bodies will be contaminated with waste that was left unfiltered due to the organ's loss of function.
+With a type of kidney disease known as renal failure, the presence of failing kidneys will usually cause the animal to produce dilute urine, and their bodies will be contaminated with waste that was left unfiltered due to the organ's loss of function.

 This type of kidney disease is usually caused by some other root problem, which is often tied to the dog's age, and so there aren't many specific preventive measures that can actively be taken against it.
-Acute renal failure, by contrast, is usually the result of the dog ingesting some kind of toxic substance like rat poison, antifreeze or Dog Poisons.
+Acute renal failure, by contrast, is usually the result of the dog ingesting some kind of toxic substance like rat poison, antifreeze or dog poisons.

-But only when renal failure has reached its most advanced stages do the other symptoms become readily visible—Often the signs are things like increased lethargy due to their contaminated blood, but it's not uncommon for more physically apparent symptoms to appear, such as a steep drop in the dog's weight, Vomiting, an abnormal posture due to pain in the kidneys, and even inability to produce urine at all when dealing with acute renal failure.
+But only when renal failure has reached its most advanced stages do the other symptoms become readily visible - often the signs are things like increased lethargy due to their contaminated blood, but it's not uncommon for more physically apparent symptoms to appear, such as a steep drop in the dog's weight, vomiting, an abnormal posture due to pain in the kidneys, and even inability to produce urine at all when dealing with acute renal failure.

 Unfortunately, aside from the obvious advice to make sure your dogs stay out of reach of toxic foods that could lead to acute renal failure, there isn't much that can be done to ensure that a pet will never experience kidney disease.